 The larger a maximum aperture you can get, the better.
 There are some fabulous f/1.2 and f/1.4 lenses out there from Canon, Nikon and Sony, but these do come with a pretty hefty price tag, and are probably only worth it if you're a professional shooter.
 Most manufacturers make an 85mm f/1.8, and this will be enough to work with if your budget is tight.
 It's definitely worth looking to third-party manufacturers too, as the likes of Sigma, Samyang and Tamron make some competitively priced lenses that can be a great option.

-We've included lenses at all price points, from all different manufacturers, in our guide to the best portrait lenses., here are the best portrait lenses you can buy right now.
+We've included lenses at all price points, from different manufacturers, in this guide to the best portrait lenses you can buy right now.

 Canon(opens in new tab)